How to Apply

 Notice periods vary between one and three months dependent upon salary grade.

-Should you identify that you have a criminal record, this will be discussed in confidence at interview.
+Should you identify that you have a criminal record, this will be discussed in confidence at interview and a case-by-case analysis of any convictions and cautions disclosed will be carried out to consider how, if at all, they are relevant to the position sought.

 Further information on criminal convictions is available from Nacro